deevroman/better-osm-org/README.md

 - [OpenStreetMap Statistics](https://github.com/piebro/openstreetmap-statistics) — The script uses the rules from this project to normalize the names of OSM editors
 - [osmtogeojson](https://github.com/tyrasd/osmtogeojson) — converts OSM data to GeoJSON
 - [osm-auth](https://github.com/osmlab/osm-auth) — for authentication with OpenStreetMap
+- [SVG Spinners](https://github.com/n3r4zzurr0/svg-spinners) — for more beautiful spinner when you upload edits in iD in dark mode
 - ...

 p.s.
 External libraries are hosted in fork repositories (if possible) controlled by me, and imported with [Subresource Integrity](https://www.tampermonkey.net/documentation.php#api:Subresource_Integrity)